paulvjohn/portfolio/README.md

-# Starter Node App w/ Reflux, React & Websockets
+# Portfolio Node App w/ Reflux, React & Websockets

 Welcome to Urbaitel Enterprises' Starter Reflux, React, Node, Websockets App.
 Designed by our team in the North Bay of California, it comprises of our collective experiences building web applications -- the best of the best.